AEG2024/Numerology-Python-Project/README.md

-Numerology Read Me File

-My project consists of building a numerology GUI that takes your full name and birthday, and turns it into a numerology report of a person’s: Life path number, their expression number, soul urge number, and their personality number.
-After they reveal their (4) numbers, there is a brief description that pairs along with each number to give a more detailed explanation of what is the meaning behind the number that they generated.
-It is designed to be simple, straightforward, and easy to understand.
-It is written in python code.
-I created a more colorful and whimsical GUI to add to the ‘mystical arts’ effect.
-I used Visual Studio Code and tkinter to generate the code, and added black for PEP8 compliance.
-The font has been made larger and the window boxes have been made larger to accomodate the larger text and more information.
+Numerology GUI Program

+Overview

+This project is a numerology GUI that provides a comprehensive numerology report based on a user’s full name and birth date.
+It generates four core numerology numbers and provides a brief description for each, helping users understand the meanings and insights behind their unique numbers.

+Features
+Calculates and displays:
+Life Path Number
+Expression Number
+Soul Urge Number
+Personality Number
+Brief descriptions are included with each numerology number, offering users a deeper understanding of their numerology results.
+A colorful, whimsical GUI that reflects the mystical arts theme, designed for simplicity and ease of use.
+Larger fonts and window dimensions for better readability and accommodation of detailed information.
+Tech Stack
+Python for program logic
+Tkinter for GUI design
+Visual Studio Code as the development environment Black for PEP8 code formatting and compliance Screenshot

+##################

+Installation & Usage
+Clone the repository.
+Ensure you have Python and Tkinter installed.
+Run the program:
+bash
+Copy code
+python numerology.py
+Enter your name and birthdate in the GUI and receive your numerology report instantly.